MariiaGulkova/head-md-time-in-time-out/process/interview.md

 ## Svetlana (78)

 Time is fleeting when we are happy and have achieved what we want.
-And stretches slowly when we feel bad.
-But life gives us time to go through everything and it's wonderful
+And flows slowly when we feel bad.
+But life gives us time to go through everything and that's wonderful

 ### Kirill(19)